Yvamara Rodríguez

-Yvamara Xagely Rodríguez Mendoza (born 21 June 1992) is a footballer who plays as a midfielder for Altitude FC in League1 British Columbia.
+Yvamara Xagely Rodríguez Mendoza (born 21 June 1992) is a footballer who plays as a midfielder for Burnaby FC in League1 British Columbia.
 Born in Canada, she plays for the Panama women's national team.

 Early life

 Rodríguez was born in Montreal, Quebec to Panamanian parents.

 University career

 In 2010, she began attending Kwantlen Polytechnic University, playing for the women's soccer team.
 In 2011, she was named a league Second Team All-Star.

 In 2013, she played for the Simon Fraser Clan of Simon Fraser University.

 Club career

 She played senior amateur soccer with Surrey United SC.
 In 2017, she scored the only goal in a 1-0 victory to win the Provincial Cup.
 She was part of the squad that won the Provincial Cup again in 2018.

 In 2022, she signed with Rivers FC in League1 British Columbia and was awarded top defensive player of the year by the club.

 In February 2023, she joined Altitude FC in League1 British Columbia.

+In 2025, she played with Burnaby FC in League1 British Columbia.